Europe and the Second Cold War in Submarine Cable Networks

 Document Introduction

 The report first traces the two waves of development in the global submarine cable network and the economic and technological drivers behind them.
-It then outlines the competitive landscape where China and the US are reshaping the global cable supply chain and network layout through means such as state subsidies, sanctions, and market access restrictions.
-Against this backdrop, the report analyzes the unique dilemma faced by Europe: on one hand, as a global cable hub (e.g., Marseille, Sicily, Canary Islands), Europe is deeply embedded in the transatlantic digital network dominated by US tech giants; on the other hand, driven by complex considerations of economic interests and strategic autonomy, European countries have not fully aligned with the US position and continue to selectively support projects involving Chinese companies.
-The EU's dependence in cable manufacturing (with only four major suppliers), concerns over potential surveillance risks, and its geographical characteristics of numerous islands and interwoven maritime areas together form the basis of its vulnerability.
+It then outlines the competitive landscape where China and the United States are reshaping the global cable supply chain and network layout through means such as state subsidies, sanctions, and market access restrictions.
+Against this backdrop, the report analyzes the unique dilemma Europe faces: on one hand, as a global cable hub (e.g., Marseille, Sicily, the Canary Islands), Europe is deeply embedded in the transatlantic digital network dominated by American tech giants; on the other hand, driven by complex considerations of economic interests and strategic autonomy, European countries have not fully aligned with the U.S. position and continue to selectively support projects involving Chinese companies.
+Europe's reliance on a limited number of cable manufacturers (only four major suppliers), concerns about potential surveillance risks, and its geographical characteristics featuring numerous islands and interlaced sea areas collectively form the basis of its vulnerability.